 Why using WooCommerce with Stripe is a good idea?

 Stripe, an online payment gateway, provides several key benefits and is an excellent solution for use with your WooCommerce website.
+Read our complete guide on WooCommerce Payments gateway.

 - On-site checkout.
 The biggest advantage of using Stripe is on-site checkout.
 On-site verification keeps your customer on your online store website, rather than sending them to another site to complete the verification and, as has been proven, results in higher conversion rates.